Generic Name: olopatadine (oh-loe-pa-TA-deen)

 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement

 - if you have allergies to medicines, foods, or other substances

 Some MEDICINES MAY INTERACT with Pataday drops.
 However, no specific interactions with Pataday drops are known at this time.

 Ask your health care provider if Pataday drops may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 How to use Pataday drops:

 Use Pataday drops as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Pataday drops is only for the eye.
+- Pataday drops are only for the eye.
 Do not get it in your nose or mouth.

 - Do NOT use Pataday drops in your eyes while you are wearing contact lenses.
-Soft contact lenses may absorb a chemical in Pataday drops; wait 10 minutes after you use Pataday drops before you put your contacts back in.
+Soft contact lenses may absorb a chemical in Pataday drops; check with your doctor to see how long you should wait after using Pataday drops before putting your contacts back in.
 Only reinsert your contact lenses if your eyes are not red.